Techtonica/curriculum/roles-in-tech/security.md

 ### Check for Understanding
+**Form small groups and discuss:**

+* What are the the two elements of computer security?
+Why is it important?

+* What are the 3 different types of hackers?

+* What are two of the responsibilities of people working in computer security?
+Did any of the responsibilities surprise or interest you?

+* Is email considered a secure channel, why or why not?

 - You can start playing [CTFs](https://ctftime.org/ctf-wtf/).
 It is a great way to learn ethical hacking.

 ## Understanding the Field